ahochsteger/gmail-processor/README.md

 - 🤖 **Extensive Automation**: Automate email processing using the provided configuration to match threads, messages, and attachments, and trigger actions accordingly.
 - 📁 **Google Drive Integration**: Store files such as attachments, PDFs of messages, or entire threads into any location within Google Drive, providing easy organization and accessibility.
-- 📄 **Google Spreadsheet Logging**: Keep track of processed threads, messages, and attachments by logging valuable information to a Google Spreadsheet.
+- 📄 **Google Spreadsheet Logging**: Keep track of processed threads, messages, and attachments by logging valuable information into a Google Spreadsheet.
 - 🔧 **Flexible Configuration**: Gmail Processor operates based on a JSON configuration that allows you to define matching rules and specify corresponding actions to be executed.
 - 📐 **Extensible Architecture**: Designed with extensibility in mind, Gmail Processor enables seamless addition of new actions and integrations in the future to adapt to evolving requirements.